U.S. Center for SafeSport: Criticism

 SafeSport has been criticized for not being sufficiently independent from the United States Olympic & Paralympic Committee (USOPC), from which it receives most of its funding.
-An example that has been pointed to is that SafeSport was not the first organization to publish a list of banned coaches; critics questioned why the organization, created to protect athletes, was not leading that effort.
-It is a claim SafeSport officials denied, but which was the subject of focus of the new U.S. federal law of 2020.
-U.S. Senators Richard Blumenthal and Jerry Moran proposed measures to strengthen oversight of the SafeSport program in 2019, which were adopted in 2020.
-SafeSport critic, attorney John Manly, said that "SafeSport is solely designed to provide public relations cover for the US Olympic Committee", and that it "does an excellent job of keeping the facts secret."
+The U.S. Empowering Olympic, Paralympic, and Amateur Athletes Act of 2020 was passed to grant Congress the power to dissolve the USOPC Board of Directors.

-In September 2020, SafeSport temporarily suspended Paralympic swimmer Robert Griswold for alleged misconduct, but he was reinstated on appeal one month later.
-Another Paralympic swimmer, Parker Egbert, who has the mental capacity of a 5-year-old, alleged that subsequent to Griswold's reinstatement, Griswold violently and repeatedly raped him, including in the room that Griswold shared with the claimant at the Paralympic Games in 2021.
-The claimant has filed a lawsuit against Griswold, SafeSport (for negligence, claiming SafeSport failed to protect Egbert from Griswold, despite previous complaints of sexual assault by Griswold having been made to SafeSport in 2020), and the U.S. Olympic & Paralympic Committee in federal court in Colorado.
+In 2020, SafeSport temporarily suspended Paralympic swimmer Robert Griswold for alleged misconduct, but he was reinstated on appeal one month later.
+Another Paralympic swimmer, Parker Egbert, who has the mental capacity of a 5-year-old, alleged that subsequent to Griswold's reinstatement, Griswold violently and repeatedly raped him, including in the room the two athletes shared at the Paralympic Games in 2021.
+Egbert filed a lawsuit against Griswold, SafeSport, and USOPC.

-At a September 2021 hearing before the US Senate Judiciary Committee, American Olympic gold medal gymnast Aly Raisman said: "I don't like SafeSport ... it's a complete mess, and the priority doesn't seem to be the safety and well-being of athletes."
+At a 2021 hearing before the US Senate Judiciary Committee, American Olympic gold medal gymnast Aly Raisman said: "I don't like SafeSport ... it's a complete mess, and the priority doesn't seem to be the safety and well-being of athletes."